braindler/Mozgach108/README_en.md

 - **BRICS community** for cultural diversity
 - **Spiritual leaders** for wisdom and knowledge
 - **Keepers of secret knowledge** and esoteric texts
-- **AI researchers** for inspiration and technology
+- **AI researchers** for inspiration and technologies
-- **All participants** in the project for their contribution
+- **All project participants** for their contributions

 ---

-**Mozgach2** - where quantum entanglement meets artificial intelligence to create smarter and more understanding language models, including access to secret knowledge and esoteric wisdom. 🚀✨🔮
+**mozgach108** - where quantum entanglement meets artificial intelligence to create wiser and more understanding language models, including access to secret knowledge and esoteric wisdom. 🚀✨🔮